About This Listing

 Good things to know about our home:

 Our kitchen does not offer a dishwasher.
 (Did you know that washing dishes by hand offers a great opportunity to practice mindfulness?)
 We also do not have a microwave.
-We do have an efficient gas range for cooking and baking needs.
+We have an efficient gas range for cooking and baking needs.

 We love visits from families.
 We ask parents to guide children in caring for our home.
 This means distinguishing between outdoor and indoor play, using napkins at meal times, picking up toys, and being considerate of other guests.

-Other meals: We love to cook and eat and are always delighted to prepare dinner meals for our guests.
-The choice of a meal is always guided by our guest’s preferences, so this needs to be a conversation that happens in advance.
-We ask for a contribution of $10- 15 for each meal per person with an additional charge for alcoholic beverages.
+We're happy--with advanced notice--to prepare a dinner meal, guided by our guest’s dietary needs or preferences.
+We ask for a contribution of $15 for each meal per person with an additional charge for alcoholic beverages.
 Often guests bring their own favorite beer or wine to round out a meal and we’re fine with this.

 Do you ever have trouble imagining what bliss is?
 Let a wood-fired hot tub remind you.
 Enjoy this incredibly soothing (even in extremely cold temperatures) outdoor experience.
 The tub enhances stargazing and one's ability to tune into the natural world, any time of day.
-We need two days notice before you arrive if you would like us to prepare the hot tub for you.
+We need two days notice before you arrive.
+This is how long it takes for us to prepare the hot tub for you.
 Gravity filling from our stream takes about five hours and bringing it up to temperature (102-108 degrees Fahrenheit or 38-42 degrees Celsius) can take up to 12 hours depending on how cold it is outside.
 Maintaining the right temperature requires careful tending.
-Because of what’s involved in the process, we ask for an additional fee of $75 for the first overnight of use and $25 for each additional day.
+Because of what’s involved in the process, we ask for an additional fee of $75 for the first use and $25 for additional uses.
 For hygienic reasons, we request showering before use.

 Sincerely, Valerie Piedmont and Pablo Fleischmann

-This host has 96 reviews for other properties.View Other Reviews
+This host has 106 reviews for other properties.View Other Reviews